ShiftLeftSecurity/sbt-ci-release-early/readme.md

 For a multi-project build, you can define those settings in your root `build.sbt` and prefix them with `ThisBuild/`, e.g. `ThisBuild/publishTo := sonatypePublishToBundle.value`

 > [!WARNING]
 > By default, sbt-sonatype uses the legacy Sonatype repository `oss.sonatype.org`.
-If you created your after February 2021, you probably need to configure the new repository url via `sonatypeCredentialHost := "s01.oss.sonatype.org"`.
+If you created yours after February 2021, you probably need to configure the new repository url via `sonatypeCredentialHost := "s01.oss.sonatype.org"`.

 ### gitignore
 `echo '/gnupg-*' >> .gitignore`